 Exams will include 50 multiple-choice questions and each question is worth 5 points.
-No exam grades will be dropped.
+Only 1 attempt is allowed, and no exam grades will be dropped.
 The exams will be timed (1.5 hours).
-Please see the course schedule attached to this syllabus for dates.
+Please see the course schedule attached to this syllabus for specific dates.